zzhang-cn/LLM4LLM/README.md

 2. **Attention and Pattern Retrieval**: Learning involves developing mechanisms to identify relevant patterns within vast inputs.
 Module 2 examines how models sift through potentially very long inputs to find the relevant "keys" to retrieve stored patterns.

 3. **Goal-Directed Learning**: Beyond simple imitation, true learning is driven by rewards oriented toward specific goals.
 Module 3 investigates how reinforcement mechanisms guide models toward aligned behaviors.

-These principles not only explain how modern LLMs function but also reflect fundamental aspects of human cognition, creating a bridge between artificial and natural intelligence.

-## The Meta-Experiment: LLMs Explaining Themselves

-Humans are not born to explain themselves; perhaps LLMs can, and they get better over time.

-This curriculum represents a recursive experiment: using LLMs to explain their own inner workings.
-As these models become more capable, the teaching materials can potentially improve in tandem - from creating more effective visualizations that rival expert presentations to incorporating new research insights about LLM mechanisms that are still being discovered.

-This creates a self-reflexive learning system that may evolve alongside the technology it teaches.
-See [self-evolve.md](./self-evolve.md) for our experimental prompt that guides LLMs in analyzing and enhancing these materials.

-## Recommended Learning Approach

-### One Session Per Chat

-Each learning session is designed to be completed within a single chat conversation.
-This approach offers several benefits:
-- Allows you to revisit specific sessions at any time
-- Makes it easy to continue where you left off
-- Creates a searchable archive of your learning journey
-- Ensures focused, manageable learning blocks

-When starting a new session, your previous knowledge is assumed.
-Each module README provides an overview of the knowledge points covered in its sessions, serving as a helpful reference when moving between topics.

-## What You'll Learn

 By engaging with this learning series, you will:
 - Understand how language models work from first principles